 Weekly Schedule: The Fellow's schedule is as follows: Mon (clinic AM & PM); Tues AM (clinic)/ PM (OR); Wed (OR AM & PM); Thur (clinic AM/ clinic PM); Fri ( OR early AM/ fellows clinic 10AM- 4PM).

 Research Responsibilities: Multiple clinical projects (4-6) are on-going at any one time; many dealing with new technologies and clinical trials.
 Basic research opportunities exist as well.

 Diversity of Cases: The case mix has improved dramatically.
 In addition to the large volume of endoscopic procedures to treat inflammatory nasal and sinus disease in adults and children (20% of the cases are pediatric), we have partnered with the Dept of Neurosurgery at Brigham and Women’s Hospital in Boston.
 Together we have launched a new Skull Base Program that now services patients from the 12 Steward Hospitals.
 We also have a very active surgical program in the management of OSA, using a variety of nasal and oral cavity procedures to correct multi-level obstruction.
 Participation and exposure to cosmetic nasal surgery is also offered.
 We also feature a very active in-house allergy program.

 Call Schedule: 6-7 times per month; no trauma center.

 Additional Information: Teaching of medical students from Tufts University occurs monthly.
+Teaching of internal medicine residents occurs bi-weekly.
 No residents currently in the program.
-This may change by July 2012.

 current and past fellows